ibexa/documentation-developer/docs/ai_actions/install_ai_actions.md

 Create an OpenAI account, [get an API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key), and make sure that you [set up a billing method](https://help.openai.com/en/articles/9038407-how-can-i-set-up-billing-for-my-account).

-Then, in the root folder of your project, modify the `.env` file: find the `OPENAI_API_KEY` key and replace a placeholder value with the API key that you got from the AI service.
+Then, in the root folder of your project, modify the `.env` file: find the `OPENAI_API_KEY` variable and replace a placeholder value with the API key that you got from the AI service.

 ```bash
 ###> ibexa/connector-openai ###